Connect with us

 This covers the cost of buying land as well as the cost of building your house.
 The loan is converted to a permanent mortgage once the house is completed.

-Unlike land loans that often require a high down payment, a new construction loan is typically offered at a down payment of 10% to 20% – with some lenders asking for lower down payment for those willing to pay a higher interest rate.
+Unlike land loans that often require a high down payment, a new construction loan is typically offered at a down payment of 10% to 20% – with some lenders asking for a lower down payment for those willing to pay a higher interest rate.

-To qualify for this financing option, you need to have an excellent credit, a low debt-to-income ratio, as well as detailed architectural plans for your project.
+To qualify for this financing option, you need to have excellent credit, a low debt-to-income ratio, as well as detailed architectural plans for your project.

 b.)
 Lot land loan